The program information below is valid for the winter 2021 term (January 1, 2021 - April 30, 2021).

-- Students will be interviewed by the Department before they are recommended to the Co-operative Education and Career Action (CECA) for approval.
+- Students will be interviewed by the Department before they are recommended to Co-operative and Experiential Education (CEE) for approval.
 Interviews will take place prior to the end of August or December for 4-stream and 8-stream options, respectively.

 - Students should submit the following with their application and prior to their interviews:

 - a. any previous Professional Engineering Licensure documents or licensure status